Ya ba: Description and effects

 Ya ba is typically produced in a round pill form.
 There are many different versions of ya ba, and the most common are red, pink, orange, or lime green in color and carry logos such as "R" or "WY".
 They are small and round, roughly 6 mm in diameter, which means they can be packed inside a plastic soda straw for easy transportation or in a reusable "mint" container.

 Ya ba tablets typically are consumed orally and are sometimes flavored like confectionery.
 Another method of consumption is chasing the dragon, wherein the ya ba tablet is placed on aluminium foil and heated from below, which produces vapors that are then inhaled.
 The drug also may be administered by crushing the tablets into powder, which is then snorted or mixed with a solvent and injected.

 When swallowed in pill form the duration of the drug's effect is 8–16 hours, as compared to 1–3 hours when smoked, while the intensity is considerably reduced.
 The peak of the drug's effect is followed by a comedown period lasting 6–10 hours, during which the consumer may have difficulty sleeping or eating.
 Many consumers report that it takes them up to 24 hours after consumption to be able to fall asleep.

 Typical ya ba consumers are working males, aged 16–40 years.
 Its use is also common among both female and male sex workers in Thailand and Cambodia.

 Production

 Myanmar is the largest producer of methamphetamine in the world, with the majority of ya ba found in Thailand being produced in Myanmar, particularly in the Golden Triangle and northeastern Shan State, which borders Thailand, Laos, and China.
-In 2010, Burma trafficked 1 billion tablets to neighbouring Thailand.
+In 2010, Myanmar trafficked 1 billion tablets to neighbouring Thailand.
 Ethnic militias and rebel groups (in particular the United Wa State Army) are responsible for much of this production; however, the Burmese military units are also believed to be heavily involved in the trafficking of the drugs.